alexle/alexle.github.com/posts/signs-you-are-runner.markdown

 4. You can recite your 5K, 10K, Half-Marathon, and Full Marathon PR down to the exact second.
 What you did at work yesterday, however, draws a blank.

 5. You used to think runners were "crazy" while driving pass them in your car.
-Now you slow down to A) analyze their foot strike and form B) check out what shoes they're wearing and C) stare longingly, wishing you could be running with them.
+Now you slow down to A) analyze their foot strike and form B) check out what shoes and other gear they're wearing and C) stare longingly, wishing you could be running with them.

 6. You know the mileage (yes, mileage) on your running shoes.